Updated: January 2021

 - Size: 10ft 3in x 3ft

 The Intex Challenger K1 Kayak is the little sister of the K2.
-Using the same highly-durable vinyl, this kayak is very similar in many ways.
+Using the same highly-durable vinyl, this kayak is very similar.
 It includes the efficient air pump and repair patch.
-The main difference in the K1 is the lower price point and a single seat.
+The major difference in the K1 is the lower price point and a single seat.
 This solo-paddler is a ton of fun to ride.
 The green and black patterns look great on any water and the 220lb capacity is perfect for a 9ft raft.
 I personally like the looks of the cargo net although it doesn’t have much room for storage.
 This is the best inflatable solo kayak on the market today.

 - Max Weight: 220lbs